+(h) Transfer.
+Section 7 is hereby amended by: (i) adding in the third line thereof after the word “party,”the words “which consent, in the case of a proposed transfer by Party A, will not be unreasonably withheld or delayed”; and (ii) adding the following at the end thereof:

+“For purposes of this Section, Party B’s withholding of consent to a proposed transfer will not be deemed to be unreasonable if, without limitation: an Event of Default, Potential Event of Default or Termination Event with respect to the transferring party or the proposed transferee will exist following such transfer; the creditworthiness of the proposed transferee is materially weaker than that of the transferring party immediately prior to such transfer, unless the transferring party provides a satisfactory guaranty or credit support to the non-transferring party; on the next succeeding Scheduled Payment Date, the non-transferring party will be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of the proposed transfer; the proposed transferee and its Credit Support Provider, if any, do not satisfy the criteria that the non-transferring party applies in deciding whether to offer or make an extension of credit or to enter into transactions similar to the Transactions subject to the proposed transfer; or the proposed transfer would adversely affect the nontransferring party’s netting or set-off rights hereunder or under applicable law.

-(h) Recording.
+(j) Recording.
 Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties, and waives any further notice of such recording.

-Limitation of Rate.
+(k)(i) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.

-Taxes.
+(l)(j) Taxes.
 Notwithstanding anything to the contrary contained in this Agreement, Party A shall be entitled, to the extent it is required to do so by law, to deduct or withhold any Tax imposed by the United States of America from interest, fees or other amounts payable under the Agreement for the account of Party B (without the payment by Party A of increased amounts to Party B on account of such Tax) except if Party B has on file with Party A for the applicable year, the forms, document or certificates identified in Section 3(a) of this Agreement for the applicable year to the extent deduction or withholding of such Tax is not required as a result of the filing of such forms, document or certificates.

-Application of Uniform Commercial Code.
+(m)(k) Application of Uniform Commercial Code.
 The parties agree that to the fullest extent permitted by applicable law, Section 2-609 of the New York Uniform Commercial Code and any equivalent rights existing at common law shall not apply to this Agreement or any Transaction.

-Credit Agreement Party A represents and warrants to Party B that attached hereto as Exhibit A is a true and complete copy of the Credit Agreement as in effect on the date hereof.
+(n)(l) Credit Agreement Party A represents and warrants to Party B that attached hereto as Exhibit A is a true and complete copy of the Credit Agreement as in effect on the date hereof.